-Protective services for the President and others: We may disclose medical information about you to authorized federal officials so they may provide protection to the President, other authorized persons, or foreign heads of state, or conduct special investigations.
+Protective services for the President and others: We may disclose medical information about you to authorized federal officers so they may provide protection to the President, other authorized persons, or foreign heads of state or conduct special investigations.

 Organ and tissue donation: If you are an organ donor, we may release your medical information to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ bank, as necessary to facilitate organ or tissue donation.

 Workers’ compensation: We may release medical information about you for workers’ compensation or similar programs.